Thomas B. Deen, BSCE 1951

 In his nomination of Mr. Deen, Robert E. Skinner, Jr., Executive Director of the Transportation Research Board, wrote that Deen “left a legacy of outstanding achievements and innovation.
 Having the privilege to work closely with him, I have been inspired by the strength of his personal character and commitment, the example of his technical excellence, and his relentless pursuit of ever-better solutions to the problems facing the nation’s, and the world’s transportation systems”.

+He was inducted into the College of Engineering Hall of Distinction in 1998.
 Residing in Stevensville, MD with his wife, the former Bettie Taylor, the Deen’s are the parents of four children, Rebecca L. Deen, Robin E. Reid, Samuel E. Deen and Tomi C. Tucker.